ajhager/copycat/README.txt

   djk     4    0%     52
   ijk     3    0%     52

+12/13/09
+An initial GUI using the pure python package 'pyglet' has been added.
+For now, to use it you add --mode=opengl to the command line.

+e.g., ./Copycat.py abc abd ijk 42 --mode=opengl

+A more efficient and complete interface is being planned.

 12/09/09
 Copycat.py abc abd ijk 42 runs to completion with the answer ijl and a final temperature of 30!
 This marks the first successful run.
 There is